Newsletter Signup

 This newcomer to the Woodinville scene is already a hit with a dedicated following, thanks to Chef Lauren Jackson’s menu with Australian-inspired dishes made with Pacific Northwest ingredients.
 In fact, one of the farms they source from is less than a half mile away from the restaurant.
 Jackson House also has a growing cocktail club that meets monthly for special classes, access to a “secret” menu, and other perks.

 This Seattle Restaurant Week, Jackson House offers two special menus, both at $65.
 The first menu features comfort classics done the Jackson House way with house made focaccia, charred Skagit valley brussels sprouts with burrata, and steak frites.
 The second menu has their signature dishes: charred lamb rib chops, roasted beets, and Dungeness crab cheesecake.
+Cross over to Wilmot Park on the Sammamish River for a peaceful end to the night.
 Woodinville.
 Dinner is $65.

 Toulouse Petit